-- 1) The contract is executed (as indicated by signature) by the appropriate Allottee on behalf of the FSM Government or the contracting FSM Government Agency.
-The following will be the order of approvals required to execute a contract: - a) Compliance with relevant Regulations The Allottee will sign (dated and timed) the draft contract as to his/her compliance with the relevant recruitment requirements and that the terms and conditions of the contract are consistent with FSM laws and regulations. - b) Availability of Funds and compliance with Financial Management Regulations Availability of funds will be confirmed by initial by the designated Certification Officer.
-The contract will then be passed on to the Secretary of Finance by way of a dated and timed signature to confirm to his/her knowledge the contract is consistent with the Financial Management Regulations and that the correct taxation provision has been identified in the contract. - c) Legal Sufficiency Is approved by dated and timed signature as to legal sufficiency with FSM laws and regulations: - i.
-Executive Branch With respect to contracts entered into by the Executive Branch, by the Attorney General: - ii.
-Legislative Branch With respect to contracts entered into by the Legislative Branch, by the Legislative Counsel: - iii.
-Judicial Branch With respect to contracts entered into by the Judicial Branch, by the designee of the Chief Justice;
+- The contract is executed (as indicated by signature) by the appropriate Allottee on behalf of the FSM Government or the contracting FSM Government Agency.
+The following will be the routing order of approvals required to execute a contract: - a) Compliance with relevant Regulations The Allottee or designee will sign, initial each page and date) the contract as to his/her compliance with the relevant recruitment requirements and that the terms and conditions of the contract are consistent with FSM laws and regulations. - b) Availability of Funds and compliance with Financial Management Regulations Availability of funds will be confirmed by the designated Certification Officer.
+The contract will then be passed on to the Secretary of Finance & Administration or designee by way of a dated signature to confirm to his/her knowledge the contract is consistent with the Financial Management Regulations and that the correct taxation provision has been identified and inserted into the contract. - c) Legal Sufficiency Is approved by dated signature as to legal sufficiency with FSM laws and regulations: - i.
+Executive Branch With respect to contracts entered into by the Executive Branch, by the Attorney General; - ii.
+Legislative Branch With respect to contracts entered into by the Legislative Branch, by the Legislative Counsel; - iii.
+Judicial Branch With respect to contracts entered into by the Judicial Branch, by the designee of the Chief Justice; - Other FSM Government Agencies With respect to contracts entered into by FSM Government Agencies other than the Executive, Legislative or Judicial Branches (i.e. where the allottee is a nonnational government allottee), by the Attorney General; - v.
+State contracts With respect to contracts entered into by the State Governments for projects funded by congressional appropriation, or by foreign grants approved by the FSM Congress, it is required that such contracts must be cleared with the FSM Attorney General and the FSM Department of Finance & Administration, in addition to any approval that might be required by the State Attorney General;

-- iv.
-Other FSM Government Agencies With respect to contracts entered into by FSM Government Agencies other than the Executive, Legislative or Judicial Branches, by the designated legal counsel of the head of the Agency; - v.
-Non-national Allottees With respect to contracts entered into by a non-national Allottee, by the designated legal counsel of that Allottee;1 - vi.
-State contracts With respect to contracts entered into by the State Governments, by the State Attorney Generals; and - vii.
-Municipal contracts With respect to contracts entered into by the Municipal Authorities, by the State Attorney Generals. - d) Concurrence with the terms and conditions of the contract.
-Is confirmed by dated and time signature of the contractor (third party) providing the goods or services, agreeing to the terms and conditions of the contract.
-The contractor will also initial the bottom right of each page of the contract. - e) Execution of the contract.
-Once all signatures above have been obtained, the Allottee or contracting FSM Government Agency will proceed to initial the bottom right of each page. - 2) Subparts 5.1.5 and 5.1.6 shall not apply to the purchase of goods or services that are available only from a single source, including utilities such as electricity and telephone services and including such as goods as postage stamps and subscriptions to periodicals.
+- d) Concurrence with the terms and conditions of the contract.
+Is confirmed by dated signature of the contractor/consultant/supplier (third party) providing the goods or services, agreeing to the terms and conditions of the contract. - e) Execution of the contract.
+Once all signatures above have been obtained.

+2) Subparts 5.1.5 and 5.1.6 shall not apply to the purchase of goods or services that are available only from a single/sole source, including utilities such as electricity and telephone services and including such as goods as postage stamps and subscriptions to periodicals.